V-Team-Development/hungry_dungeon_ttrpg/unsorted/actions.md

 of you.
 Make a body roll contested by your target's body roll.
 On a success, move your prey by an amount equal to the opening size of the orifice the prey is being moved from.
 If your roll exceeds twice the prey's roll, move twice.

-### Struggle

-- Destablizing

-Make a strike roll contested by your pred's body roll.
-On a success, do health damage equal to your strike modifier plus your degree of success.
-This health damage is reduced by the defender's endure roll.

 ### Escape